wh1tesh1t/xash3d-cfgpp-scripting/README.md

 - Open game
 - Open Console (if this button hiden type -console)
 - Type 'makehelp'
-- Close your gsme and open help.txt (in your game folder using Text Editors)
+- Close your game and open help.txt (in your game folder using Text Editors)

 # 1 Level (Simple scripting)
 ## Alias method